Arthur O'Neill: Political career

 He was elected to the House of Commons for Mid-Antrim in January 1910, succeeding his uncle Robert Torrens O'Neill.
 His brother Hugh succeeded him as MP for Mid-Antrim.

 Personal life

 O'Neill married, at St Paul's Church, Knightsbridge, on 21 January 1902, Lady Annabel Crewe-Milnes, daughter of Robert Crewe-Milnes, 1st Marquess of Crewe.
 The Archbishop of Armagh, Primate of All Ireland, performed the ceremony.
-Lady Annabel O'Neill later remarried and died in 1948.
+Lady Annabel later remarried and died in 1948.

-O'Neill and his wife had five children; three boys and two girls.
-Their youngest child, Terence, was less than two months old at the time of his father's death.
-Their eldest son Shane succeeded his grandfather in the barony in 1928, while their third son Terence O'Neill was Prime Minister of Northern Ireland between 1963 and 1969.
+O'Neill and his wife had five children; three sons and two daughters.
+Their eldest son Shane succeeded his grandfather in the barony in 1928, while their third son Terence, who was less than two months old at the time of his father's death, was Prime Minister of Northern Ireland between 1963 and 1969.